Western Digital WD_BLACK SN7100 2TB M.2 SSD

 ATTO Disk Benchmark

-Here, a 256 MB file is written several times to the Western Digital M.2 SSD.
+Here, a 256 MB file is written to the Western Digital NVMe M.2 SSD multiple times.
 The I/O block size varies (from 512 bytes to 64 megabytes).
-The larger the blocks, the faster they were written and read.
+The larger the blocks, the faster writing and reading usually becomes.

 ATTO Disk Benchmark TEST: Western Digital WD_BLACK SN7100 2TB